ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Digitize_bead_runs.md

 ## To digitize a bead run...

-1Select a bead-capable machine from the Select Machine Format dialog.
+1. Select a bead-capable machine from the Select Machine Format dialog.

-2Define your palette and select bead shapes you want to use from the droplist, in this case a twin-bead setup.
+2. Define your palette and select bead shapes you want to use from the droplist, in this case a twin-bead setup.

 ![BeadingDropdownTwinBlank00030.png](assets/BeadingDropdownTwinBlank00030.png)